Intracranial pressure monitoring

 What Abnormal Results Mean

-High intracranial pressure means that both nervous system and blood vessel tissues are under pressure.
+High ICP means that both nervous system and blood vessel tissues are under pressure.
 If not treated, this can lead to permanent damage.
-In some cases, it can be life-threatening.
+In some cases, it can be life threatening.

 Risks from the procedure may include: